hoganrsherrow/BrightTALK-Integration/README.md

 * Created ```createVideoEl()``` function to render webinar links with correct thumbnail images.
 * Created ```createContainerRow()``` function to target container tag and create a single row to emulate card functionality throught the rest of the Tipalti site.
 * Moved code to ```index.html``` file and integrated code with event-hub page.
+* Added btn to render six more webinar links with each click.

 ## Future Steps: